Regularization for Long Named Entity Recognition: Motivation

+\paragraph{Long and Complex Structure Entities} In terms of entity length, there are several error cases in which longer terms are not well predicted.
+This can be easily observed through Figure~\ref{fig:ablation length of entities}. \citet{hong2020dtranner} shows that conjunctions or the special character "/" within an entity makes it challenging for the models to predict types of diseases and chemicals. \citet{wei2020multichannel} demonstrated three primary reasons for error as follows: complex and long-named entities, annotation inconsistency on corpora, and abbreviations.
+As the bias-only model does not over-trust the dataset bias, we hypothesize that relative smoothing on the bias-only model predictions can increase robustness when dealing with long entities.

-\paragraph{Subword Frequency.} We depict an \textit{Out-Of-Vocabulary} (OOV) issue in Figure~\ref{fig:model architecture}(a).
-If a class distribution of a particular word is different in training and test datasets then the models fail to reflect informative statistics~\cite{leevy2018survey, li2020dice}.
-For example, a word \textit{'Latent'} does not appear in the training dataset but occurs as an entity in the evaluation dataset as \textit{'Latent BHRF1 transcripts'}.
-In this situation, it is difficult to apply a meaningful statistic based on the word unit.
-However, if subword statistics are applied, \textit{'Latent'} can split into subwords of \textit{'Late'} and \textit{'\#\#nt'}.
-Since the word \textit{'Late'} occurs with only 'O' label in the training dataset, debiasing to predict without 'O' label enables to capture the entity of \textit{'Latent BHRF1 transcripts'}.
-The example is fully detailed in Section~\ref{sec:informative}.
+\paragraph{Subword Frequency} We depict the OOV issue in Figure~\ref{fig:model architecture}(a).
+It is impossible to explicitly provide a training signal to OOV words that do not occur during training~\cite{leevy2018survey, li2020dice}.
+For example, the word \textit{'Latent'} does not appear in the training dataset but occurs as a part of an entity in the test dataset as \textit{'Latent BHRF1 transcripts'}.
+Thus, it is difficult to apply a meaningful statistic based on a word unit.
+However, if subword statistics are applied, \textit{'Latent'} can be split into the subwords \textit{'Late'} and \textit{'\#\#nt'}.
+As the word \textit{'Late'} occurs with only an 'O' label in the training dataset, debiasing to predict without using the 'O' label enables capturing the entity \textit{'Latent BHRF1 transcripts'}.
+This example is fully detailed in Section~\ref{sec:informative}.

-\paragraph{Modeling a Class Prior.} A joint modeling of $f_\theta(\hat{\textbf{Y}}|\textbf{X})$ and $\frac{P(\textbf{Y}|\textbf{X})}{P(\textbf{Y})}$ have been used by the current debiasing methods~\cite{clark2019don}.
-However, these methods use a bias-only model with learned parameters and ignore $P(\textbf{Y})$ factor while designing.
-Because it is hard to reflect a class prior with a pointer network or a situation that classes of a particular dataset are uniformly distributed.
-In contrast, a class imbalance is severe in the task of NER which needs to address the dominating influence of easy-negative examples~\cite{meng2019dsreg, li2020dice, mahabadi2020end}.
-In Table~\ref{tab:all dataset statistics}, we could easily see that ratio of negative examples to positive examples are extremely high in the NER tasks.
-We thus argue that a class prior needs to be considered to reduce the influence of easy-negative examples.
+\paragraph{Modeling a Class Prior} A joint model of $f_\theta(\hat{\textbf{Y}}|\textbf{X})$ and $\frac{P(\textbf{Y}|\textbf{X})}{P(\textbf{Y})}$ is used by current debiasing methods~\cite{clark2019don}.
+However, these methods use a bias-only model with learned parameters and ignore the $P(\textbf{Y})$ factor while designing because it does not need to reflect a class prior in a situation where the class distribution of a particular dataset (e.g., natural language inference) is uniformly distributed.
+In contrast, class imbalance is severe in NER tasks, increasing the need to address the dominating influence of easy-negative examples~\cite{meng2019dsreg,li2020dice,mahabadi2020end}.
+In Table~\ref{tab:all dataset statistics}, we can easily see that the ratio of negative to positive examples is extremely high in the NER tasks.
+Thus, a class prior needs to be considered to reduce the influence of such easy-negative examples.